RebekahGomez/project-one-matching-game/readme.md

 - Have a "reset" button that automatically shuffles the cards and disperses them facedown.

 ### Futher Coding Objectives if there's time
+- Have images instead of colors for the card faces
 - Allow users to enter "Player's Name"
 - Prompt the user at the beginning "Single Player mode?
 Play with 2 players? or Play against the computer?"
-- Ssingle-player mode - track how many turns it took to complete the game
+- Single-player mode - track how many turns it took to complete the game
-- Functionality for user to select how many matching pairs the game starts with
+- Functionality for user to select how many matching pairs the game starts with (easy, medium, hard mode)
 - Potentially pull the images from an API
 - Have users be able to select different card themes (dogs, cats, NY buildings, etc.)
   This probably wouldn't work with an API?